sclaussen/nutrition/nutrition/README.md

 - Meat adjustments: Add delete capability (to both add/edit)
 - Fix delete swipe action on lists
 - Fix ing/adj so they don't serialize on each character typed
-- Add new ingredient with auto-add options for also adding to adjustments/meals
 - Quick actions (icon menu)